wanglimin/MRCNN-Scene-Recognition/README.md

 | (B1) Deeper BN-Inception + object networks |    0.136   |
 | (B2) Deeper BN-Inception + scene networks |    0.130   |

+- Download initialization and reference models
+We release the scripts at the directory of `scripts/`.
+Try `bash scripts/get_init_models.sh` to downdload knowldege models and `bash scripts/get_reference_models.sh` to download reference models.

 ### Testing Code
-We release the testing code on the Places365 validation dataset.
+We release the testing code on the Places365 validation dataset at the directory of `matlab/`.

-We also release a demo code to use our Places365 model as generic feature extraction and perform scene recognition on the MIT Indoor67 dataset.
+We also release a demo code to use our Places365 model as generic feature extraction and perform scene recognition on the MIT Indoor67 dataset at the directory of `matlab/'.

 ### Training Code
+We release the models at the directory of `models/` and the training scripts at the directory of `scripts/`.

 The training code is based on our modified Caffe toolbox.
 It is a efficient parallel caffe with MPI implementation.
 Meanwhile, we implement a new kl-divergence loss layer for our knowledge disambiguation methods;

 https://github.com/yjxiong/caffe/tree/kd